zeyadkelani/anamoly-detection/README.md

 # anamoly-detection
-This repository aims at implementing anamoly detection techniques for a sample of data
+This repository contains original codes from estimating GES score and Python Command Line program for retrieving the data.